LLNL/simplexdesign/cran-comments.md

 0 errors | 0 warnings | 2 note

 * This is a new release.
-* NOTICE file is required by my company
+* NOTICE file is required by my company in any code release